FirelyTeam/firely-docs/docs_simplifier/simplifierIGeditor.rst

 The root element name is adjusted by changing the title of the IG.
 Elements can be moved up or down the tree be selecting the element first and pressing the arrow up or arrow down key.

+Add Members
+^^^^^^^^^^^
+You can adjust the settings of your IG to make it public or private (assuming you have the proper account).
+You can invite members to view or work on your IG by accessing the ``User Management`` tab from the Settings menu.
+The new members can be part of your Organizaion or non-Simplifier users.
+Here you can add members using their email address and adjust their role on the IG team.
+The options here are Admin, Writer, and Reader.

 Markdown
 ^^^^^^^^
 In the middle section is a Markdown based editor used to compose your IG content.
 Markdown is a text-to-HTML conversion tool.
 It allows you to write using an easy-to-read, easy-to-write plain text format.